 Henequén has been cultivated since Pre-Columbian times for use in fiber and textile production.
 Henequén fiber, extracted from the leaves of the plant, is sometimes referred to as sisal – the namesake of Sisal, a seaport town that was the principal port of Yucatán, Mexico during the heydays of Henequén fiber exportation.

 Henequén matures in a “fast” 5-7 years.
 Nonetheless, when processed into mezcal, it yields a complex product notable for its intense minerality, saline notes, and a tingly numbness reminiscent of Sichuan peppercorns.

 As the first importer of certified Henequén mezcal in the United States, Erstwhile Mezcal has written a lengthy blog post on the topic.

 Number of Liters in Distillation: 397 Liters

 A must-have for any serious mezcal collector.
-Erstwhile Mezcal is the first mezcal importer to launch an artisanal Henequén in the US market.
-This distillation, made from cultivated Henequén piñas, is a small-batch limited edition of only 397 liters.
+This mezcal, made from cultivated Henequén piñas, is a small-batch limited edition of only 397 liters.
 Master mezcalero Juan Hernández Méndez made this rare distillation for his own personal collection, until his recent decision to transfer ownership to Erstwhile Mezcal.